djha-skin/nrdl/README.md

     lookahead.
   - Documents can be nested in other documents without changing their content or adding a bunch of backslashes everywhere, just like YAML.
-  - Comments work the same as YAML.
+  - Comments work as good or _better_ than they do in YAML, since they can be interleaved with multi-line strings and object in a way that is often impossible in YAML.
   - Unlike YAML, it is syntactically specified.
 This allows editors to help with formatting and navigation.
 This is especially helpful when documents become large.
+It also solves odd corner cases where YAML comment's can't appear in specific places in the file without confusing the parser.
   - Symbols as a data type is introduced, allowing for easier parsing in typed languages and keyword/symbol representation in Lisps and others.